Madhav13Dubey/Shrinkify/README.md

-Developed a backend of URL shortener using backend techstacks that are mentioned above, that generates short original urls unique, shortened links.
+Developed a backend of Shrinkify (URL shortener) using backend techstacks that are mentioned above, that generates short original urls unique, shortened links.